kamalavarshini15/kamalavarshini15/README.md

-- 👋 Hi, I’m @kamalavarshini15
+- 👋 Hi, I’m @kamalavarshini15 a Student with Both computer and Biology Background
-- 👀 I’m interested in Ai and ML
+- 👀 I’m interested in AI and ML so, incorporating ML into biologyyy ;)
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning python hoping to learn more QwQ
-- 💞️ I’m looking to collaborate on anything which interest me
+- 💞️ I’m looking to collaborate on anything which interest me , like ANYTHING ;O
-- 📫 How to reach me email: drponni01@gmail.com
+- 📫 How to reach me Email: drponni01@gmail.com ...LET'S GO...

 <!---
 kamalavarshini15/kamalavarshini15 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.